Communities developing resources and competencies for using their languages

 SIL's dedication to language development past and present

-DALLAS, TX (November 16, 2004) Six men from Paama Island and fifteen from nearby Ambrym Island in Vanuatu will graduate the third week of November with a Certificate in Translating, a course written by SIL staff and accredited by the Australian Employment and Training Authority.
+(November 2004) Six men from Paama Island and fifteen from nearby Ambrym Island in Vanuatu will graduate the third week of November with a Certificate in Translating, a course written by SIL staff and accredited by the Australian Employment and Training Authority.
 This course was originally designed to train Australian Aborigines to translate various publications into their own languages.
 SIL has received permission to offer this training in Vanuatu and other countries.

 SIL staff Barbara and Leigh Labrecque have been offering the training to the Paama and Southeast Ambrym translators over the past two years.
 In the process, the two groups have produced publications in these related languages.